sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 ### Preparing it for Heroku

+> If you haven't got it already, [please install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (again probabily `brew install heroku/brew/heroku`).

 While we've got something working locally, there's a few things we'll need to change to make sure Heroku can run it too.

-> If you haven't got it already, [please install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (again probabily `brew install heroku/brew/heroku`).
+For this section we'll follow the well documented guide published by Heroku, [Preparing a Codebase for Heroku Deployment](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment).

 ### Creating the Heroku app

 ### Deploying 🚀